it-dept-cis/Essential-Guide-to-Election-Security/docs/source/README.rst

 Election technology providers and other stakeholders will also find much of the information useful as they consider how their work impacts outcomes in election administration and security.

-How do I use this Guide?
+Structure of this Guide
 ----------------------------

 The Guide is organized into several sections:

 #.
-An introduction,
+An introduction.
 #.
-A description of :doc:`maturities <maturity/maturities>` and how they are used in the document,
+A description of :doc:`maturities <maturity/maturities>` and how they are used in the document.

+   * Maturities are used to reflect an organization’s capabilities in managing cybersecurity risk
+   * Best practices and actions are prioritized based on maturity, so knowing your maturity is important to chart your path through the rest of the Guide.

 #.
-A set of :doc:`best practices <bp/bp_index>` for organizations to implement, and
+A set of :doc:`best practices <bp/bp_index>` for organizations to implement.

+   * Each best practice has an introduction to the topic as well as goals and actions for each maturity level.
+   * There are also lists of cost-effective tools, additional resources, and mappings to the CIS Controls.
+   * There is a mapping to best practices from the Handbook for Election Infrastructure Security, the predecessor to this Guide.
+Find a full mapping :doc:`here <appendices/handbook_bp_mapping>`
+   * There is also a set of worksheets you can download if you are at the |Maturity1| maturity and need to complete the :ref:`baseline priority <maturity-one-maturity-baseline-priorities>` best practices.

 #.
 Additional references, tools, and related information in :doc:`appendices <appendices/appendix_index>`.

+You can create a PDF by hovering over the "v:latest" in the bottom left, at the bottom of the navigation panel.
+The box that pops up will have a "PDF" link.
+Hit that link and you'll get a PDF based on the current version of the Guide.

-You can get more detailed information this Guide and how to use it in our :doc:`how to <appendices/how_to_guide>`.
+Find more detailed information on this Guide and how to use it in our :doc:`how to <appendices/how_to_guide>`.

 Identifying Your Organization's Security Lead
 --------------------------------------------------------